 Description: Focuses on software licensing and distribution.
 It is considered very US-centric.

-Requirements: Source code should include original copyright notice and licence text.
+Requirements: Source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates.
 You should disclose affected source code when distributing derived works, except for private use.
 Relevant code cannot be sublicensed.

 Compatibility, linking and mixing: It is compatible with GPL 2.0 only.
 FSF provides for original authors an upgrade option to GPL 3.0 or later for projects licensed under GPL 2.0.
 GPL 2.0-licensed code can be combined with AGPL 3.0-licensed code under AGPL 3.0.
 When distributing combined work with LGPL 2.1, you can choose to license it under either GPL 2.0 or LGPL 2.1.
 When distributing combined work with Apache 2.0, you must license it under GPL 2.0.
-Code under MIT, ISC and BSD 2-clause and 3-clause licences can be used in GPL 2.0 licensed works.
+Code under MIT, ISC and BSD 2-clause and 3-clause licences can be used in GPL 2.0-licensed works.
 It is not linking-permissive.

-Patent rights: Patent rights are not mentioned (implicitly granted).
+Patent rights: Patent rights are not mentioned but are considered to be implicitly granted.

 Remarks: Has the IoT gap addressed by GPL-3.0.
-Implement display of appropriate legal notices.
+Interactive software must display copyright notices, warranty information, redistribution permissions and how to view the licence.

 GPL-3.0